The Latest: Trump responds to flattery from South Korea’s president in trade meeting at White House

 South Korea’s president asks for Trump’s help bringing peace to the Korean Peninsula

-“I would like to ask for your role in establishing peace on the Korean Peninsula,” President Lee told Trump.
-He even added that he’d like to see “construction of a Trump tower in North Korea and playing golf.”
+“I would like to ask for your role in establishing peace on the Korean Peninsula,” President Lee told Trump, adding that he’d like to see “construction of a Trump tower in North Korea and playing golf.”

-Kim added of a possible upcoming meeting between Trump and North Korean Leader Kim Jong Un, “I believe that he will be waiting for you.”
+Trump repeated his suggestions that he could soon meet with North Korean Leader Kim Jong Un to help work toward peace.

-Trump said he had a very good relationship in his first term with Kim though he also called him “Little Rocket Man.”
+Trump said he had a good relationship in his first term with Kim, though he also called him “Little Rocket Man.”

-Trump repeated his suggestions that he could soon meet with Kim and suggested he could help work toward peace.

 South Korean president begins Oval Office appearance with flattery for Trump